Generalized Probabilistic Approximate Optimization Algorithm: Majority Gate Problem

-In this section, we present the optimal parameters obtained for the majority gate problem using a local-annealing schedule ansätze with two layers ($p$\,=\,$2$).
+In this section, we present the optimal parameters obtained for the majority gate problem, solved in the Representative problem: majority gate subsection in the main text, using a local-annealing schedule ansätze with two layers ($p$\,=\,$2$).
 In this formulation, each node is assigned a private inverse temperature $\beta$, allowing the model to adaptively capture local structure in the optimization landscape.
 The full set of simulation parameters used to obtain these results is summarized in Table~\ref{tab:simulation_parameters_MAJ}.

 The optimal parameters for the nodes labeled \( [A, B, C, Y] \), rounded to the nearest decimal, are: